 And if enough digs hadn’t been made at Wallonia already, in a speech at a gala dinner in Hamburg last week, EU Commissioner for Digital Economy & Society Günther Oettinger lambasted the region’s stance.
 Oettinger said Wallonia was a “micro-region, run by communists, that blocks all Europe”, adding that this was “not acceptable”.
 Magnette called Oettinger’s comments “unworthy of an EU Commissioner”.

-Can we question EU policies without being anti-EU?
+Can we question EU policies without being labelled anti-EU?

-At Sunday’s protest, Raf Verbeke of the Belgian civil society group Alliance D19–20 made the point how the usually europhile Belgium had never seen this level of resistance to any European project.
+At Sunday’s protest against CETA at the EU Council, Raf Verbeke of the Belgian civil society group Alliance D19–20 made the point how the usually europhile Belgium had never seen this level of resistance to any European project.
 That in itself speaks volumes.

 I had never questioned anything about the EU project until just after I had enrolled on a Master’s degree in European Studies in 2008.
 This was the same year Ireland held a referendum on the Treaty of Lisbon, the outcome of which was a ‘no’ vote.
 I remember when, some months later, Sweden’s Margot Wallström, then EU Commissioner for Institutional Relations and Communication Strategy, told us that we would need to vote again.
 The question on my mind was: “What part of ‘no’ don’t they understand?”
 Following the Walloon Parliament’s valiant efforts to say ‘no’ to CETA, it too has probably been asking the same question.